 Φάβα – Fáva

 Creamy and super tasty split pea puree, cooked with olive oil, garlic, onion, and lemon.
 Fava is a Greek hummus, perfect to eat with some bread or pita.
 Originally this recipe is made with fava beans from Santorini.
 Here, the volcanic soil on the island gives extra sweetness to the beans that are produced.
 However, today fava is cooked all throughout Greece and available in almost every Greek tavern.

 Σαλατα ντομάτα – salata tomata

 Don’t be fooled by the name of this Greek vegan dish, there is more to it than just tomatoes.
 Tomato salad in Greece is short for the famous Greek (farmer’s) salad without the feta.
 Cucumber, onions, olives, and tomatoes, topped with herbs and olive oil.
 So simple, but so tasty.

-Giants from the oven is the name of this delicious traditional dish.
-The big beans are cooked with onion, tomatoes, olive oil, and many herbs.
-Sometimes carrot and celery are added as well.
+Gigantes means giants, and sto fourno, from the oven.
+The name of this delicious traditional dish explains exactly what it is.
+Big white beans cooked in the oven with onion, tomatoes, olive oil, and many herbs.
+Sometimes, carrot and celery are added as well.

 Πιπεριές Φλωρίνης – Pipėriés Florinies